-Crafted by Infinity diamonds are distributed via my friend Wink Jones who operates High Performance Diamonds and they don’t have anything suitable that I can tempt you with in this range of carat weight, color, or clarity, but suffice to say that the reason why this 0.712 carat, F-color, VS-1 clarity, Brian Gavin Signature round diamond, and comparable Crafted by Infinity diamonds costs more than some of the other options which you’ve found, is because of the combination of proportions, which includes the crown height and pavilion depth measurements, which are in-line with the crown angle and pavilion angle measurements, but also the degree of optical symmetry that is evident in the reflector scope images.
+Crafted by Infinity diamonds are distributed via my friend Wink Jones who operates High Performance Diamonds.
+At the moment, they don’t have anything suitable that I can tempt you within your desired range of characteristics.
+However, the reason why this 0.712 carat, F-color, VS-1 clarity, Brian Gavin Signature round diamond, and comparable Crafted by Infinity diamonds costs more than some of the other options which you’ve found, is because of the combination of proportions, which includes the crown height and pavilion depth measurements, which are in-line with the crown angle and pavilion angle measurements, but also the degree of optical symmetry that is evident in the reflector scope images.

-Another factor which people rarely take into account are the length of the lower girdle facets, which have a direct effect on the width of the pavilion main facets (arrows pattern) and this will effect the type of sparkle emitted by the diamond.
-The 76% lower girdle facet length of this Brian Gavin diamond is likely to produce sparkle which is larger, bolder and brighter, than the sparkle exhibited by this 0.71 carat, F-color, VS-1 clarity, round diamond from Enchanted Diamonds, which has 80% lower girdle facets, and thus should exhibit sparkle which is more like pin-fire… now the trick is knowing which type of sparkle you personally prefer 😉
+Another factor that people rarely take into account are the length of the lower girdle facets, which have a direct effect on the width of the pavilion main facets (arrows pattern) and this will affect the type of sparkle emitted by the diamond.
+The 76% lower girdle facet length of this Brian Gavin diamond is likely to produce sparkle which is larger, bolder and brighter, than the sparkle exhibited by this 0.71 carat, F-color, VS-1 clarity, round diamond.
+Which has 80% lower girdle facets and thus should exhibit sparkle which is more like pin-fire.
+Of course, the trick is knowing which type of sparkle you personally prefer.

 Of the options currently available from Blue Nile, the one which is of most interest to me is this 0.70 carat, F-color, VS-1 clarity, round diamond from Blue Nile which has a 40.8 degree pavilion angle (43% depth) that is offset by a 34.5 degree crown angle (14.5%) with a medium to slightly thick, faceted girdle and no culet.
 The 80% LGF’s are likely to produce sparkle which is more like pin-fire, this is kind of like the sparkle reflected off of a disco ball.

-The only other option that I’m seeing with BN is this 0.70 carat, F-color, VS-1 clarity, round diamond from Blue Nile, but the proportions are kind of on the edge of my preferred scale, so honestly I’d grab the other one… the combo of the 34.0 degree crown angle / 40.6 degree pavilion angle is shallow / shallow and that isn’t all that great.
-The same concept applies to this 0.70 carat, F-color, VS-1 clarity, round diamond from Zoara, which has the same offset for crown / pavilion angle.
+The only other option that I’m seeing with BN is this 0.70 carat, F-color, VS-1 clarity, round diamond from Blue Nile, but the proportions are kind of on the edge of my preferred scale, so honestly, I’d grab the other one… the combo of the 34.0 degree crown angle / 40.6 degree pavilion angle is shallow/shallow and that isn’t all that great.

-These are the best options that I’m seeing at the moment, let me know if you found any others that you want me to look over, and/or if you have additional thoughts and questions.
-I almost forgot to mention that you should contact me if you decide to go with either the diamond from Brian Gavin or Enchanted Diamonds, because I can provide you with a coupon code that will save you some money on a setting ordered in conjunction with a diamond from either of those vendors.
+These are the best options that I’m seeing at the moment.
+Let me know if you found any others that you want me to look over, and/or if you have additional thoughts and questions.
+I almost forgot to mention that you should contact me if you decide to go with either the diamond from Brian Gavin because I can provide you with a coupon code that will save you some money on a setting ordered in conjunction with a diamond.